koyablue/path-kanri/README.md

 ## Getting Started
 - import pathManager from 'path-kanri'
 - provide object to pathManager
-	- name as keys, paths as values
+	- names as keys, paths as values
 	- enclose parameters in braces

 ```typescript